toobajatoi/Jobflux/autoscout/INSTALL.md

 2. Sign up for a free account
 3. Copy your API key (starts with `sk-or-v1-`)

-### Step 4: Configure AutoScout
+### Step 4: Configure Jobflux
-1. Click the AutoScout icon in your toolbar
+1. Click the Jobflux icon in your toolbar
 2. Go to Settings tab
 3. Paste your OpenRouter API key
 4. Add your resume summary (optional)